Kotauror/java-http-server/Readme.md

 ### Logger
 TL;DR: The server has only a basic logger.
 When writing the server I was following requirements laid down by the Fitnesse testing framework.
-None of the tests needed a logger to pass, so I've decided to not add this functionality and focus on the things that were actually necessary to pass tests.
+None of the tests needed a logger to pass, so I've decided not to work on this functionality and focus on passing all of the tests.
-As I had some time left before submitting the code for review, I've decided to try to add a logger.
+Once all of them were passing and I had some time left before submitting the code for review, I've decided to try to add a logger.
 I've managed to develop a basic functionality that collects information about:
 - connections with clients;
 - IOExceptions thrown when connecting with clients;